How Much it Costs to Get a Kitchen Fitted

 Expect to pay anything from £200 to £470 for your worktops to be laid.
 Again, the cost of this job is dependent on the size of the kitchen.

+There is a huge variation in price when it comes to worktops again, based on the price of the materials used and how complicated they are to install.
 Basic worktops produced from laminate can cost around £400 to £600 (or around £35 and £60 per square metre).
-Marble, granite and quartz worktops, on the other hand, can set you back thousands of pounds
+Marble, granite and quartz worktops, on the other hand, can set you back thousands of pounds.
+Depending on their thickness and quality, you can expect to pay between £300 and £1,000 per square metre for premium natural materials.

 3. Sink

-A stainless-steel sink comes in at around £50 whereas a high-end sink made from ceramic or even composite materials will set you back around £300.
+In terms of the cost of the sink itself, a stainless-steel sink comes in at around £50 whereas a high-end sink made from ceramic or even composite materials will set you back around £300.

 4. Plastering